 May initiate medication prescribing and management in line with independent prescribing competencies post qualification.

-To ensure identification and compliance with national quality standards, e.g. NICE
+To ensure identification and compliance with national quality standards, e.g. NICE.

 To participate in the reporting of incidents involving medications and use analysis of incidents to advise on required actions or changes in practice to avoid recurrence.